Showing posts with label Shri Ganesh. Show all posts

 “Who should be worshipped first—the Guru or Ganesha?”

 For anyone walking the path of dharma, this question isn't just about ritual protocol.
 It’s about understanding the roles of these two sacred forces—the Guru and Shri Ganesha—in our spiritual evolution.
 Both are considered gateways: one to begin a journey, the other to reach its highest truth.
 So how do we honor both, and in what order?
+Let’s explore this beautiful conundrum with reverence and clarity.

 From Remover of Obstacles to Eternal Tattva: My Evolving Connection with Shri Ganesh

 When I first began my spiritual journey, Shri Ganesh was simply the Remover of Obstacles—the deity I turned to before starting something new.
 Like many, I saw him as the beloved son of Lord Shiva and Goddess Parvati: a charming, benevolent god with an elephant head, riding a mouse, always ready to protect and bless.
+He felt familiar, accessible, and comforting.
+I would offer a simple prayer or mantra before exams, work, or travel, trusting him to clear the path ahead.
+At that time, I never questioned this image.
+He was a protector, a helper, a guardian.
+And I thought that was all there was to him.

 Discovering My Ishta Devata: A Personal Journey

 In the vast spiritual landscape of Sanatan Dharma, many seekers find themselves drawn to a particular form of the Divine—a form that feels personal, intimate, and alive within.
 This is known as one’s Ishta Devata—the beloved form of the Divine that speaks directly to the heart.
+My journey toward discovering my Ishta Devata was not a straight line.
+It unfolded gradually, through inspiration, longing, and quiet inner shifts.

 Guided by the Divine Within: 10+ Gods and Gurus Who Embody the Guru Tattva

 In the absence of a living Guru, many spiritual seekers ask: Who will guide me on my path?
 The answer lies in the Guru Tattva—the essence of the Guru, which is present in all divine beings and can be accessed through your Iṣhṭa Devatā.
 These divine forms and Gurus can guide us to wisdom, self-realisation, and inner peace.
+This blog highlights sacred deities and enlightened beings who personify the Guru Tattva.
+Whether through silence, love, or knowledge, each offers a unique pathway to guidance.
+By meditating on their qualities, mantras, and teachings, you can deepen your connection to your own inner Guru, and be led further along the spiritual path.

 Why I Started Invoking Guru Datta and Shri Ganesh